michalskop/html-form/README.md

 * radio
 * flip
 * button
+* submit

 Note: there is no checkbox, use radio istead (due to a problem with jqm)

-You can easily add more form elements by creating new template in smarty/templates/input_type and adding the type of the element into smarty/templates/recursion.tpl
+You can easily add more form elements by creating new template in *smarty/templates/input_type* and adding the type of the element into *smarty/templates/recursion.tpl*

-You always need to provide an id for each element, and type of the element.
+You always need to provide an **id** for each element, and **type** of the element.

 Most of the attributes for the elements have the same names as in html and/or jqm.
-For the rest see example.json.
+For the rest see *example.json*.

 Special attributes are: